Chart Color Schemes

 Belmont - Bennetts Green is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Belmont-Bennetts Green's population is approximately 18,093 as of November 2025.
-This figure represents an increase of 229 people since the 2021 Census, which recorded a population of 17,864.
-The growth was inferred from ABS estimated resident population data of 17,878 in June 2024 and validated new addresses totalling 263 since the Census date.
-This results in a density ratio of 814 persons per square kilometer, comparable to averages across other locations assessed by AreaSearch.
-The area's 1.3% growth since the census is within 1.6 percentage points of its SA3 area (2.9%), indicating competitive growth fundamentals.
-Overseas migration accounted for approximately 93.5% of overall population gains during recent periods.
+Belmont-Bennetts Green's population, as per AreaSearch's analysis, was approximately 18,093 by November 2025.
+This figure represents a growth of 229 people (1.3%) since the 2021 Census, which recorded a population of 17,864.
+The increase is inferred from ABS data showing an estimated resident population of 17,878 in June 2024 and 263 validated new addresses post-Census.
+This results in a density ratio of 814 persons per square kilometer, comparable to averages across locations assessed by AreaSearch.
+The area's growth rate of 1.3% since the Census is within 1.6 percentage points of the SA3 average (2.9%), indicating competitive growth fundamentals.
+Overseas migration drove population growth, contributing approximately 93.5% of overall gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+For areas not covered by this data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
 By 2041, the area's population is projected to decline by 602 persons according to this methodology.
-However, specific age cohorts are expected to grow, notably the 85 and over age group, which is projected to increase by 372 people.
+However, specific age cohorts like those aged 85 and over are expected to grow, with a projected increase of 372 people in this group.

 Frequently Asked Questions - Population